Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Deposition and Characterization

 \subsection{Nonlinear setup}

 The following optical setup was used to investigate the nonlinear optical response of the ABC layers.
-The femtosecond laser (PHAROS-SP, Light Conversion) emits pulses with full-width half-maxima (FWHM) of \SI{177}{\femto\second} with a central wavelength of 1032\nobreakspace{}nm and with an average power of up to \SI{1.5}{\watt} at a repetition rate of \SI{200}{\kilo\hertz}.
-Polarization-based measurements were performed by a femtosecond Satsuma laser (Amplitude) with full-width half maxima of \SI{270}{\femto\second}, wavelength of 1031.4\nobreakspace{}nm and the repetition rate of \SI{1}{\mega\hertz}, Fig. \ref{fig:setup}.
-Power and polarization are controlled by a half-wave plate HW1 (WPH05M-1030, Thorlabs), polarizer P1 (VA5, Thorlabs), and half-wave plate HW2 (Thorlabs AHWP05M-950).
-The laser beam is focused on the sample by the plano-convex lens L1 (LA1172-B-ML, Thorlabs) with a focal length of 400\nobreakspace{}mm, producing a beam waist of $w_0 = 55\ \upmu\text{m}$.
-This leads to the confocal parameter of 18, that is, $2\times$Rayleigh length.
-The loosely focused beam enables the front and back sides of the sample to remain in focus during the rotation process; the sample is 1\nobreakspace{}mm thick.
-A long pass filter LP (FELH0900, Thorlabs) is positioned behind the lens L1 to remove any parasitic light, especially any SHG created at other optical elements.
-The sample is mounted onto an automated rotation stage, and its position is precisely aligned so that the laser beam stays focused on the same position on the sample during the whole rotation.
-The beam spot must always lie on the y-axis of rotation.
-The sample is rotated from the angle of incidence \SI{-70}{\degree} to \SI{+85}{\degree} in steps of \SI{0.25}{\degree}.
-This angle setting verifies proper sample alignment and improves the reliability of the evaluation process.
-To isolate the SH signal from the fundamental, a short-pass filter SP (FESH0800, Thorlabs) is used to remove the fundamental frequency.
-A Rochon prism analyzer P2 (RPM10, Thorlabs) is required to determine the direction of SHG polarization.
-A bandpass filter BP (Thorlabs FBH520-40) centered at 520\nobreakspace{}nm with FWHM 40\nobreakspace{}nm suppresses parasitic light and higher harmonics.
-The SHG signal is focused with a biconvex lens L2 (LA1608-A, Thorlabs) with a focal length of 100\nobreakspace{}mm on the camera (CS165MU1/M, Zelux).
-The camera calibration factor for calculating the SHG's power is determined separately by using a Beta-Barium Borate (BBO) crystal as a reference sample.
-This samples produces a sufficiently strong SHG signal, which can be measured by a calibrated photodiode (S121C, Thorlabs) placed on the camera place.
-Subsequently, several optical density filters were introduced in the optical path to lower the power of the SH from the BBO crystal to the same order of magnitude as the one from the sample.
-Knowing the power output and optical density of the filters, we can correlate the power recorded by the camera with the measured signal.
-The signal was summed up in the area of images with recorded SHG, subsequently divided by the exposure time, and multiplied by the calibration factor of the camera to determine the optical power.
+A femtosecond laser (PHAROS-SP, Light Conversion) emits pulses with full-width half-maxima (FWHM) of \SI{190(10)}{\femto\second} with a central wavelength of 1032\nobreakspace{}nm and with an average power of up to \SI{1.5}{\watt} at a repetition rate of \SI{200}{\kilo\hertz}, see Fig. \ref{fig:setup}.
+The polarization dependence of the SHG was performed by another femtosecond laser (Satsuma, Amplitude) with a full-width half maxima of \SI{270}{\femto\second}, wavelength of 1031.4\nobreakspace{}nm and repetition rate of \SI{1}{\mega\hertz}.
+Power and polarization were controlled using a half-wave plate HW1 (WPH05M-1030, Thorlabs), polarizer P1 (GT10-B, Thorlabs) and a half-wave plate HW2 (Thorlabs AHWP05M-950).
+The laser beam was focused on the sample using the plano-convex lens L1 (LA1172-B-ML, Thorlabs) with a focal length of 400\nobreakspace{}mm, producing a beam waist of $w_0 = 55(5)\ \upmu\text{m}$.
+This leads to a confocal parameter of 18\nobreakspace{}mm, that is, $2\times$Rayleigh length.
+The loosely focused beam allows the front and back sides of the sample to remain in focus during tilting; the sample is 1\nobreakspace{}mm thick.
+A longpass filter LP (FELH0900, Thorlabs) was placed behind lens L1 to remove any parasitic light, especially any SHG created by the preceding optical elements.
+The sample was mounted on an automated rotation stage and aligned so that the laser beam remained focused on the same spot when the sample was tilted.
+The optical angle of incidence changed from \SI{-70}{\degree} to \SI{+85}{\degree} in steps of \SI{0.25}{\degree}.
+The generated SH signal from the sample was separated from the fundamental using a shortpass filter SP (FESH0800, Thorlabs).
+For detecting the generated SH, the sample was imaged with a CMOS camera (CS165MU1/M, Thorlabs) using a biconvex lens with a focal length of 100 mm.
+Additionally, a band-pass filter (FBH520-40, Thorlabs) was used to suppress the environmental light.
+A Rochon prism analyzer P2 (RPM10, Thorlabs) was used to determine the direction of SHG polarization.
+The SH signal was focused using a biconvex lens L2 (LA1608-A, Thorlabs) with a focal length of 100\nobreakspace{}mm on the camera (CS165MU1/M, Zelux).
+The camera calibration factor to calculate the power of the SHG is determined separately using a beta-barium borate (BBO) crystal \cite{beer2022}.